Big Sur-Vision-June 22/24, 2018

 By Ken Kollwitz

-Did a 3 day Big Sur trip this past weekend aboard the Vision and I think it was one of the best in the last 3 years and you shall find out why.
+Did a 3 day Big Sur trip this past weekend and I think it was one of the best in the last 3 years and you shall find out why.
 If you know me I love cold water diving and all the beauty that comes with it.
 Now that I have had the chance to travel some I still love British Columbia, Big Sur, the central coast and the outer islands the BEST and I REALLY look forward to the 3 day Big Sur trips.

 Something about the Big Sur coast makes it magical, interesting, beautiful and challenging all at the same time.
 It isn’t easy diving and it can test your abilities.
 If you have done it you will know exactly what I mean.
 It is also an area that gets few divers as there are no dive boats going there from Monterey or Morro Bay.
 Yes, a few divers shore dive certain sites like Partington Cove and Jade Cove but after the work to get down they don’t get out very far making most of the coast virgin territory.